Debiased / Desparsified Lasso¶

 - Decorrelated Score (Ning–Liu) — score-based inference framework with the same orthogonalization idea, stated directly for general GLMs.

-- Nodewise lasso (Meinshausen–Bühlmann) — the precision-matrix construction reused for \(\hat\Theta\).
+- Nodewise lasso (Meinshausen–Bühlmann) — the precision-matrix construction reused for \(\widehat\Theta\).

 - Scaled / square-root lasso — pivotal noise-level estimation feeding the SEs.